- Your Government

 Updated Aug 11, 2021

-COVID-19 vaccination is now widely available and free.
+COVID-19 vaccination is now widely available.

 In Washtenaw County, initial vaccination partners included hospital systems, the Washtenaw County Health Department, a few health care providers, and certain pharmacies who are approved to give COVID-19 vaccine.
 The Health Department worked with these providers to coordinate vaccination efforts, understand who they were vaccinating based on the state’s prioritization guidelines, and address gaps to ensure all eligible individuals have access to vaccine.
 The Health Department does not oversee local distribution.
 Hospitals and health departments received their vaccine supplies from the state health department (Michigan Department of Health and Human Services) and national or regional pharmacies receive supplies through a federal partnership program.